kennycrippen/launch-checklist/README.md

 - [ ] 301 redirects in place as needed
 - [ ] XML sitemap generated
 - [ ] Database scrubbed for dev URLs
+- [ ] SEO titles and meta descriptions in place